Zapper-fi/protocol/docs/api-intro/nft-queries/nft-token.md

 # Single NFT Details

-Query detailed information about a specific NFT token (ERC721 or ERC1155), including its metadata, traits, and ownership information.
+Let's say you want to display a specific NFT.
+Start by passing the `collectionAddress`, `network`, and `tokenId` to identify the NFT.
+Then return information about the token including its `name`, `description`, current `estimatedValue`, and media assets from `mediasV3`.
+You can also get trait information and current sale data.

 ---